FlexCouncil/GANSynth-Stereo/README.md

 You can use any sample rate as long as all your files are the same length and you don’t exceed 67072 total samples, which is the ceiling for the 128 X 1024 spectrogram implemented in the architecture.
 1.5 second samples at 44100 kHz is a good choice.
 16-bit only, please.
 Also, be sure to end all your input files with exactly “.wav” or the algorithm will complain—and no funny characters or spaces in the file names, either.

 I tested the algorithm on Colaboratory/Mac, so you may have to do a bit of file-system tweaking for other configurations.
-And it doesn’t work on Tensorflow 2 yet, so you'll have to include this Python “magic” when you run either the trainer or the generator:
+And only works on TensorFlow version 1.15 and below, so you'll have to include this Python “magic” when you run either the trainer or the generator:

 ```bash
 %tensorflow_version 1.15
 ```

-It’s probably overkill, but I included every possible line to stop the invocation of Tensorflow 2, ending up with this **training** script:
+I included every possible line to stop the invocation of Tensorflow 2, ending up with this **training** script:

 ```bash
 %tensorflow_version 1.15